Officers who put Elijah McClain in neck hold ignored pleas of 'I can't breathe,' prosecutors say

 The 12 jurors and 2 alternates appeared to be mostly white.

 Other potential jurors who were removed included a woman who identified herself as Hispanic and said her husband was singled out for arrest in a conflict with white people.
-Possible jurors removed by prosecutors included the daughter of a police officer who said officers aren’t being supported by society and a former EMT who witnessed people being given ketamine.
+Removals by prosecutors included the daughter of a police officer who said officers weren’t being supported by society and a former EMT who witnessed people being given ketamine.

+In response to a defense objection, the judge found that the prosecution did not remove potential white jurors because of their race.

 Charges were not brought for two years after McClain died, by which time a national reckoning had begun over racial injustice in American policing following the murder of George Floyd by officers in Minneapolis.